Guide To Become a Judge (With 9 Steps and FAQs)

 8. Earn your judgeship

 After you have practiced law for at least two years, you can begin looking for opportunities as a judge.
 Earning a seat as a judge is a competitive goal as many federal judges serve lifetime appointments, restricting the number of available seats.
 There are three methods of becoming a judge:

-- Temporary appointment.
-When an elected judge is removed from the bench or opts to step down in the middle of a term, some states will allow for a replacement to be appointed by the government.
-Commonly, these seats will remain filled by the appointed judge until the next scheduled election, however, a special election may also be held if the next scheduled election is too far away.
+Temporary appointment.
+When an elected judge is removed from the bench or opts to step down in midterm, some states will allow for a replacement to be appointed by the government.
+Commonly, these seats will remain filled by the appointed judge until the next scheduled election, however, a special election may also be held if the next scheduled election is too far in the future.

 Appointed.
-Many judicial seats are appointed by executives, such as governors or the President of the United States.
+Many judicial seats are appointed by executives, such as governors or the U.S. president.
 For federal seats, appointments are often lifetime seats.
-The process for appointment usually starts with being placed on a shortlist which is presented to the individual responsible for the appointment.
+The process for an appointment usually starts with being on a shortlist presented to the individual responsible for the appointment.
 Shortlist candidates commonly undergo an interview phase before being chosen for the seat, then present themselves to the state or federal legislative body for confirmation hearings.

 If you're interested in becoming a judge, here are some of the most common questions asked about judicial careers:

 How long does it take to become a judge?

 Since there are many steps to this senior-level role, it is common for the process to take years and often decades.
 In addition to seven years of schooling following high school, an attorney should expect to spend time trying cases.
 Although it is possible to be appointed or elected to a position with minimal experience, candidates nominated without at least two years of experience trying cases are rare.
 Attorneys often earn a judgeship after multiple decades of trial experience.